Courts remain an essential service throughout all COVID-19 restrictions, but may operate differently.

 For more information for court users, see: Information for all court and tribunal users

 Your first step should be to try to sort out the problem without going to court.
 This reduces the cost, saves time and avoids extra stress.

-Civil justice relates to disputes between individuals or organisations.
-Generally, civil cases are not about breaking a criminal law.
-For example, they could include disputes over business contracts or debts, or disputes between neighbours.
+Cases are brought to the civil court by individuals or organisations and sometimes local or central government to help settle a dispute.
+Civil law cases are generally not about breaking a criminal law.
+Civil cases can include disputes over business contracts or debts, or disputes between neighbours, or debt recovery.